abah19vo/FlexiCharge-Cross-Platform/README.md

 # FlexiCharge-Cross-Platform
 ## Contribution
-Follow the convention under chapter Architecture.
+Follow the convention and coding style explained under chapter Architecture.
 ## Setup
-Flutter needs to be installed on your system.
-Go to README_FLUTTER_SETUP.md and read your respective operating system's guide.

 Download the project by either cloning it or by downloading the zip-file.
 After extracting the project, open it up with either Visual Studio Code or android studio.